 131 Petrology (3-3) Description, classification, and genesis of igneous, sedimentary, and metamorphic rocks, emphasizing field and petrographic evidence for petrogenetic and tectonic models.
-Three hours.
-Doolan, Hannah, Mehrtens.
+Prerequisite: 110.
+Four hours.
+Hannah, Mehrtens.

 151 Geomorphology Examination and interpretation of landforms resulting from the action of rivers, glaciers, waves, and the wind.
 Emphasis on processes.
-Prerequisite: 1 or 10.
+Prerequisite: 1 or instructor permission.
 Three hours.
 Bucke.

 153 Stratigraphy and Sedimentation Discussion of three major topics: (a) properties of physical sedimentology; (b) principles of stratigraphy and basin analysis; (c) comparison of modern and ancient environments.
-Prerequisite: 131.
+Prerequisite: 131 or concurrent enrollment.
 Three hours.
-Mehrtens,
+Mehrtens.